Why We Focus On Vision*

 By 2050, nearly half of the world could be affected by myopia (nearsightedness).

-Visual impairment in 2014 is a major global health issue; the preventable causes are as high as 80% of the total global burden.
+Visual impairment is a major global health issue; the preventable causes are as high as 80% of the total global burden.

-Your donation to VOSH helps restore sight to an individual through sight-saving surgery, prescription glasses, or medical treatment.
+Your donation to VOSH helps restore sight to an individual through prescription glasses, medical treatment of glaucoma or other issues.
+VOSH partners with organizations which work alongside VOSH to provide cataract surgeries.
 With restored vision, individuals can return to school or work.
 Adults are able contribute to the household and no longer require extra care.
 And children can refocus in school.

 At VOSH International, we’re committed to supporting sustainable eye care.
 That’s why our members support clinics and hospitals and the people who work in them.
 VOSH International has helped restore sight to more than 1,000,000 individuals around the world.